-- 11 have an advised harvestable surplus as they are exceeding their CLs. - 5 rivers may be opened on a C&R-only basis subject to IFI management criteria as they are they have a high probability of achieving 50% of their CL or exceeding the minimum fry threshold (15 fry) in catchment-wide electro-fishing.
+- 11 have an advised harvestable surplus as they are exceeding their CLs. - 4 rivers may be opened on a catch and release-only basis subject to IFI management criteria as they have a high probability of achieving at least 50% of their CL or exceed the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry). - In addition 1 river is advised for closure as it is failing to meet 50% of its CL and is below the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry).

 Amongst the stocks being assessed are 57 river stocks where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
 Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
-Because there is no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2021 advice.
+Because there is no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2022 advice.
 The TEGOS advise that these rivers remain closed until additional information is made available to assess stock status relative to their CLs.
-In effect, this means that stocks in 87 salmon rivers are assessed annually.
+In effect, this means that stocks in approximately 87 salmon rivers are assessed annually.

-Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 55% of Ireland's 87 assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
+Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 55% of Ireland's assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
 While 32 more rivers could open for C&R-only angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting \geq 50% of CL, it is clear the overall proportion of Irish rivers with good population status is low.

-Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2021.
+Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2022.

 Of the 144 rivers being assessed, there are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats Directive.
-Of these, only 20 are above their CL (Appendix II).
+Of these, only 22 are above their CL (Appendix II Table 10).
 In addition, there are stocks in four major rivers used for hydro-power which have been assessed as being below their CLs above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne (Table 6) and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
 It is also recognised however, that the release of hatchery-reared salmon has resulted in fishery opportunities within these rivers for these stocks.
 Restoration programmes should therefore be given precedence until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.

-3.1 Assessment methodology for 2021 catch advice
+3.1 Assessment methodology for 2022 catch advice

-There was no change in principle to the methodology used to provide catch advice in 2020 for the 2021 season.
+There was no change in principle to the methodology used to provide catch advice in 2021 for the 2022 season.
 A summary of the approach is shown below in Figure 2.
-In-river or estuarine measures of abundance are used (i.e. fish counter data and rod/net catch data) to provide a primary measure of spawning stocks and attainment of CLs.
+Inriver or estuarine measures of abundance are used (i.e. fish counter data and rod/net catch data) to provide a primary measure of spawning stocks and attainment of CLs.
 For the 2012 analyses for 2013 advice, river-specific CLs were updated and these updated CLs will apply in future years.
 Updates are detailed in the relevant sections below.